Celxine/Celxine/README.md

 # 👋 Hi, I'm Celine Ingabire!

 ## 🚀 About Me
-I'm a junior developer with a passion for building web applications using React.
-I'm constantly learning and exploring new front-end technologies to enhance my skills and contribute to exciting projects.
+I'm a junior developer with a passion for building web applications using different languages including React, PostgreSql and others.
+I'm constantly learning and exploring new front-end and back-end technologies to enhance my skills and contribute to exciting projects.

 ## 🛠️ Technologies & Tools
-- **Frontend:** React, JavaScript, HTML, CSS
+- **Frontend:** React, JavaScript, HTML, CSS, PostgreSql, Node JS
 - **Tools:** Github, toggl, figma, trello, notion

 ## 🌱 Currently Learning